 SAM is partnering with yəhaw̓ to host an Indigenous artist for their 2019 Olympic Sculpture Park Residency that will culminate in participatory art encounters January 25th and February 22nd.

-yəhaw̓ is hosting monthly co-working sessions at Alma Mater in Tacoma on third Thursdays 6-10pm through the end of 2018.
-All Indigenous artists are welcome to come use the studio space for free on their own, or they can participate in group art activities led by guest artists.
+yəhaw̓ is hosting monthly co-working sessions at Alma Mater in Tacoma on third Thursdays 6-10pm through February 2019.
+All Indigenous artists are welcome to come use the studio space for free on their own, or they can participate in group art activities led by the following guest artists

 We are partnering with Pratt Fine Arts in Seattle to give yəhaw̓ artists free access to their metalworking, printmaking, sculpture, wood, and all other studios with the exception of glass, through the end of the 2018.